 With the exception of National Security Fellows and Lee Kuan Yew Fellows, whether or not to accept auditors in a course is entirely up to the instructor.
 Note, however, that if there are more students who wish to take the course than there are available slots, auditors will be the first to be eliminated.
 Auditors do not formally enroll in classes; the Office of the Registrar keeps no records of any kind of auditing or auditors.
 Hence their names do not appear on class rosters or grade sheets.
 Nor is the auditing of a course recorded on the student's transcript.
 It is perfectly permissible for the instructor to require auditors to participate fully in course activities, including completing all assignments.

 For course registration purposes, National Security Fellows are given the same access to classes as degree program students (although they do not register online through SPARKS).
 National Security Fellows are senior officers in the US armed services who have had roughly 20 years of experience, and who come to HKS for a year of advanced study.
 Typically the group numbers 20 or more.
 National Security Fellows will not, however, appear on the class list.
 For additional information, call the Assistant Director of the program at (617) 496-4980.

 For course registration purposes Lee Kuan Yew Fellows are also given the same access to classes as degree program students (LKY Fellows use SPARKS to register for classes).
-Named for the former Prime Minister of Singapore, Lee Kuan Yew, these midcareer officials from various Asian countries attend HKS classes during the fall semester.
+Named for the former Prime Minister of Singapore, Lee Kuan Yew, these midcareer officials from various Asian countries attend HKS classes during the spring semester.
 The LKY Fellows are candidates for the degree of Master in Public Management (MPM) at the National University of Singapore's Lee Kuan Yew School of Public Policy.
 The HKS component is part of that school's MPM curriculum.
 At HKS, the LKY Fellows Program is part of the school's Singapore Program.
 LKY Fellows are included on the Class Roster.